keu/docs/astro/connect-external-services.md

 ## Workload Identity (_GCP only_)

 [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity) is recommended by Google as the best way for data pipelines running on GCP to access Google Cloud services in a secure and manageable way.
 All Astro clusters on GCP have Workload Identity enabled by default.
-Each Astro Deployment is associated with a Kubernetes service account that's created by Astronomer and is bound to an identity from your Google Cloud project's fixed workload identity pool.
+Each Astro Deployment is associated with a Google service account that's created by Astronomer and is bound to an identity from your Google Cloud project's fixed workload identity pool.

 To grant a Deployment on Astro access to external data services on GCP, such as BigQuery:

 1. In the Cloud UI, select a Deployment and then copy the value in the **Namespace** field.
-2. Use the Deployment namespace value and the name of your GCP project to identify the Kubernetes service account for your Deployment.
+2. Use the Deployment namespace value and the name of your Google Cloud project to identify the Google service account for your Deployment.

-    Kubernetes service accounts for Astro Deployments are formatted as follows:
+    Google service accounts for Astro Deployments are formatted as follows:

     ```text
     astro-<deployment-namespace>@<gcp-project-name>.iam.gserviceaccount.com